marvelhariadi/HolisticProductAdvisor-for-Innisfree/README.md

 ## Final product video:

 The Criteria D video was unable to be uploaded to GitHub due to the file size.
-It can be accessed via my Google Drive [here](https://www.youtube.com/watch?v=FNYVVFBOOJw).
+It can be accessed via Youtube [here](https://www.youtube.com/watch?v=FNYVVFBOOJw).